Maryland Resident Debt Relief

-- Medical Debt Assistance and Help From Collectors: Maryland’s Department of Human Services can help those in need with paying medical bills, Medicaid and Medicare questions and assistance with prescription drug costs.
+- Medical Debt Assistance and Help From Collectors: Maryland’s Department of Human Services can help those in need with paying medical bills, or who have questions about Medicaid and Medicare.
+Assistance also may be available for prescription drug costs.

-- Financial Assistance in A Crisis: Maryland’s Salvation Army has an assistance center in every county in Maryland.
+- Financial Assistance in A Crisis: Maryland’s Salvation Army has an assistance center in every county.
 The Salvation Army may be able to offer financial funds for rent, utilities, medications and other daily expense.

 - Cash Assistance and Social Services: Qualified individuals can get help for paying energy bills, medical expenses, prescriptions, and more.
 Some agencies can also help people find a job.
 Maryland’s Unemployment Workers Act can offer financial assistance or help with finding a job.

-- Mortgage Help and Foreclosure Assistance: The state of Maryland has several programs that will help families with paying their monthly mortgage costs if they have fallen on hard times financially or have been severely impacted by COVID-19.
+- Mortgage Help and Foreclosure Assistance: The state of Maryland has several programs that help families pay their monthly mortgage costs if they have fallen on hard times.
 Fannie Mae can also offer help to those citizens seeking mortgage relief and deferral payment plans.

-- Free Legal Advice: Maryland Legal Aid has helped more than 50,000 citizens in the past year.
+- Free Legal Advice: Maryland Legal Aid typically helps more than 50,000 citizens each year.
 Attorneys provide a wide range of free legal assistance and pro-bono work to financially eligible families and individuals in need of advice before a court proceeding.

 Maryland Debt Statistics